Our Favorite Books for Babies

 Babies and Bumps

-It’s never too early to start reading to your little one.
-Even when children aren’t paying attention to you or the book, they’re still absorbing the benefits.
+Plus, there are so many benefits to reading with baby, and it’s never too early to start!
+Even when children don’t seem to be paying attention to you or the book, they’re still absorbing the benefits.
 For kids who learn best when they’re active and moving, sitting still isn’t the most valuable lesson.
 Even very early in life, reading aloud to your baby promotes memory, attention, and listening skills, increases exposure to new words, and builds the foundation for a love of books and learning.
 Story time is also a great chance for parents and children to calm down while strengthening the parent-child bond.

 Little Tree

-Celebrate National Book Month with the perfect book for fall!
 The important message here is that change can be scary, but we need to let go in order to grow.
-I literally tear up every time we get to the page where the tree lets go of his leaves!
+I tear up every time we get to the page where the tree lets go of his leaves.
 Though the story is moving, it’s also very simple.
 Little Tree can communicate the concept of courage pretty clearly to even the littlest kids (like my G, who has loved this book since she was 1).
 The illustrations are simple, colorful, and just beautiful.

 The Runaway Bunny

 Everyone knows Goodnight Moon, which was created by the same author/illustrator duo of Margaret Wise Brown and Clement Hurd.
-This heartwarming story about a mother’s unconditional love for her baby teaches kids that wherever they are, there you’ll be.
+The Runaway Bunny is a heartwarming story about a mother’s unconditional love for her baby.
+It teaches kids that wherever they are, there you’ll be.

 Giraffes Can’t Dance